Lassie's Rescue Rangers

 "Rodeo" (12/01/73)

 The kids are eager to participate in a rodeo owned by Ben's friend Jerry Carr, but a series of mysterious accidents threatens to cancel the event.
+It looks like someone's out to get Jerry.

 "Hullabaloo in Hollywood" (12/08/73)